isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-04-24-spending-time-with-family.md

 ---
 <img src="/images/PL-5-Intro Image.png">
 <p><q>Sticking with your family is what <i>makes</i> it a family.</q> - Mitch Albom, <i>For One More Day</i>.</p>
 <p>Most of us around the world now find ourselves with our families at home, 24/7.
-Here are some ideas and tips on how families can spend this time together – whipping up delicious meals, playing word games, creating new family memories (and also knowing when to keep out of each other’s way)!</p>
+Here are some ideas and tips on how families can spend this time together – whipping up delicious meals, playing word games, organising family photos (and also knowing when to keep out of each other’s way)!</p>

 <h4>Videos</h4>
 <h5>1.
 Life is Short, Family is Forever by Jane Carlson</h5>